vonvoo/docs/docs/source/2 factor authentication.rst

 .. note::

-   If you already use an *Authenticator App*, all entries will be migrated to *Ente Auth*.
+   If you currently use an *Authenticator App*, all entries will be migrated to *Ente Auth*.

+   If you use the *Authenticator App* Authy that is no longer recommended by Vonvoo, please visit the :ref:`Ente Auth Migrate section <2fa-Ente Auth-migrate>`

 .. _2fa-install: